 30th April (January, February and March) 31st July (April, May and June) 31st October (July, August and September) 31st January (October, November and December)

-Even though there may be no turnover in the period, you are still required to make the declaration, stating 'néant' where the turnover figure is required, if this is the case.
+Even though there may be no turnover in the period, you are still required to make the declaration, stating 'néant' where the turnover figure is required.

-Your turnover declaration must be made every reference period, either monthly or quarterly, failing which you face penalties for late notification, which, depending on the circumstances, may either take the form of interest on the outstanding sum or a fixed sum determined by the social security collections agency URSSAF.
+Your turnover declaration must be made every reference period, either monthly or quarterly, failing which you face penalties for late notification, which may either take the form of interest on the outstanding sum or a fixed sum determined by the social security collections agency URSSAF.

-Registration requires you enter your personal, business and bank account details.
+Registration requires you enter your personal details and business and bank account numbers.

 Once you have registered and set up a direct payment from your bank, you simply enter your turnover for the period, and the amount you pay is automatically calculated for you.
 You press 'Envoyer' and it is all done until the next time.
 You will receive an e-mail confirmation of payment.